 Federal regulations require that all students be reviewed at the end of each term to determine satisfactory academic progress standing.
 In order to maintain eligibility in the federal aid programs (Pell, SEOG, Federal Work-Study, Direct Loans) you must be progressing satisfactorily toward your degree.
 The assessment is based on GPA, completion rate, pace, and maximum time frame.
-Visit the SRFS website for more details.
+Visit the Policies section of the SRFS website for more details.